chopeks/bb-idea-plugin/FORK_README.md

-## Sam's Fork on the Squirrel Idea plugin
+## Kiwi Power's Fork on the Squirrel Idea plugin

 ### Local installation
 - Uninstall the Squirrel ide plugin